What Is the Most You Can Sue for in a Car Accident?

 Medical expenses represent the largest component of most settlements.
 This includes emergency care, surgery, physical therapy, medication, and future medical needs.
 Lost wages encompass both current income loss and reduced future earning capacity.

 Property damage covers vehicle repair or replacement costs, plus damaged personal items.
-In severe cases involving permanent disability, economic damages can reach millions due to lifetime care needs.
+In severe cases involving permanent disability, long-term medical and support needs may significantly affect the total amount of claimed economic damages.

 Non-Economic Damage Calculations